Samson300/game-of-thrones-js/README.md

 # game-of-thrones-js
-Pulling data from an API with JavaScript using sort, filter and split
+Pulling data from an Object with JavaScript using sort, filter and split